Where everythinggrows together.

 Of US cut flowers are imported

 Most travel 1,500+ miles from Colombia or Ecuador.
-Ours travel from the row behind our farm stand on Big Mount Road.
+Ours travel from the rows of our field on Big Mount Road.

 2–3×